Last Updated on

-Nobody likes to waste food.
-You also don’t want to sicken your dog.
-We’ll breakdown what’s safe and what’s not.
-Your dog can help out with holiday leftovers.
-Just use good judgement and moderation.
+We’ll breakdown what is safe and what’s not.
+Rest assured, your dog can help out.
+Just use good judgement and go easy!

-This information is for those wanting to share holiday leftovers in the most responsible way possible.
+At the very least, share holiday leftovers with your dog in the most responsible way possible.
+So here goes…

 Turkey Meat, Skin & Bones

-Turkey bones, in particular, can easily splinter and so they aren’t at all appropriate for your dog.
+Turkey bones, in particular, can easily splinter.
+They are not appropriate for dogs.

 Stuffing, Carrots & More

-Pure green beans and carrots are mostly what we serve our four-legged friends besides the main course.
+Pure green beans and carrots are mostly what we share besides the main course.

 Every Situation is Different